SimonSubokLee/ston-docs-son/admin/origin.kr.rst

 Redirect Tracking
 ====================================

-If the origin server replies with Redirect responses(301, 302, 303, 307), it tracks the Location header and requests content.
+If the origin server replies with Redirect responses(301, 302, 303, 307), the Location header is tracked to request content.

    .. figure:: img/conf_redirectiontrace.png
       :align: center

-      Clients does not know whether they are redirected or not.
+      Clients do not know whether they are redirected or not.

 ::